Ensure data confidentiality, data integrity and data reliability through certificate lifecycle management with MetaPKI

-A whole range of security profiles for public certificates is supported by metapki.
-For each profile, the registration process may be tailored to the specific needs of the organisation and integrated with the existing IS.
+A whole range of security profiles for public certificates is supported by MetaPKI.
+For each profile, the registration process may be tailored to the specific needs of the organization and integrated with the existing IS.

-A workflow manager handles the registration process in order to minimise the time to produce and manage the certificates through the use of one or more Local Registration Authorities (LRA).
+A workflow manager handles the registration process in order to minimize the time to produce and manage the certificates through the use of one or more local registration authorities (LRA).

 The eIDAS regulation allows the European Union to provide a legal framework for transnational digital transactions.
-It is aiming for the enhancement of electronic exchanges’ trust.
-It establishes a framework for electronic identification and trust services, including the topic of the electronic signature.
+Its goal is the enhancement of trusted electronic exchanges.
+It establishes a framework for electronic identification and trust services, including electronic signatures.
 Thus, the eIDAS regulation enhances the transparency and reliability of transactions.

-Discover how we can help you being compliant with our solutions.Learn more about it
+Discover how our solutions can help you become compliant.Learn more

 Related resources and news

-Information system security is an essential issue for organisations moving to paperless exchanges, whether for internal communications or for relationships with partners and customers…
+Information system security is an essential issue for organizations moving to paperless exchanges, whether for internal communications or for relationships with partners and customers.

-Atos launches a security appliances to make the deployment of trust infrastructures easier
+Atos launches security appliances to make the deployment of trust infrastructures easier